MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-code.md

 :::image type="content" source="../../../assets/images/authentication/SSO-bots-auth/bot-consent-box.png" alt-text="Consent dialog for bot SSO":::

-When the user selects **Continue**, one of the following events occur:
+When the user selects **Continue**, one of the following events occurs:

 * If the bot UI has a sign-in button, the sign-in flow for bots is activated.
 You can determine the permissions that require user's consent.
-Use this approach if you require additional Graph permissions.
+Use this approach if your app requires Graph permissions other than `openid`.

 * If the bot doesn't have a sign-in button on the OAuth card, user consent is required for a minimal set of permissions.
 This token is useful for basic authentication and to get the user's email address.